mreider/am/agilemarkdown-project/finished-stories-should-be-editable.md

 @mreider Can't reproduce.
 Both on local Pendulum and on reider.club sent by @falconandy at 2018-08-04 10:52 AM

+@mreider Could you provide the story name? sent by @falconandy at 2018-08-04 10:54 AM

 ## Attachments

 ## Metadata